 In Varna, I also met Nikolaj, a teenage boy training to be a tourist ambassador.
 He knew a little English, and so did I. We fumbled through English and gestures to learn where to refill our propane tanks – and about life in Bulgaria.

 Before I met him, we noticed how cheap food is.
 But for him, everything in Varna was costly.
 It seems that they all lived on the edge of poverty.

 We were fortunate to visit Yugoslavia before it disintegrated into six independent countries.
 At the time, we didn't notice any divisions or unrest.
 People just went on with their lives.

 On our way to Italy, we passed through Belgrade, Zagreb, and Ljubljana.

-Interesting Facts: The Yugoslav passport was the most powerful passport in the world and had the most visa free access to countries.
-People with the passport were able to go to capitalist countries and communist countries.
+Interesting Facts: The Yugoslav passport was the most powerful passport in the world and had the most visa-free access to countries.
+People with that passport were able to go to capitalist countries and communist countries.

 We didn't spend a lot of time in those major cities.
 The only thing I remember is the Church of Saint Sava in Belgrade.

 But on the outskirts of Ljubljana, we spent three wonderful days at a camp on the bank of the Sava River – under a canopy of tall trees.
 This was my first experience with a wide roaring river with a lot of wildlife.